 Consumers who abandon their carts give incredible signals of intent to buy.
 Abandoned cart emails are a retailer's second chance to capitalize on that interest and increase brand loyalty.

-If a customer makes a purchase and a retailer’s store carries an item that would perfectly complement the order's contents, merchants should send a cross-sell email (automatically triggered, of course) that enables shoppers to get the most of their experience.
+If a customer makes a purchase and a retailer’s store carries an item that would perfectly complement the order's contents, merchants should send a cross-sell email that enables shoppers to get the most of their experience.

-This tactic not only helps to enhance the user experience through personalization methods, but it also assists in increasing the customer’s lifetime value for the merchant.
+This tactic not only helps to enhance the user experience through personalization methods.
+It also assists in increasing the customer’s lifetime value for the merchant.

 To initiate such a campaign, sellers must identify two products that go well together (sneakers and matching socks, for instance) and enter the items into their email marketing platform’s segment builder to create a series that dictates “Has purchased X, has not purchased Y,” which then triggers the campaign.

-However, be mindful in how products are paired.
+However, be mindful of how to pair the products.
 Sellers should not match arbitrary items for the sake of (attempting) to earn sales.
 These emails must bring value to their recipients and further enhance their shopping experience.

-Following the Pareto distribution model – colloquially known as the 80/20 rule – 80 percent of a brand's revenue will come from 20 percent of its customers.
-Therefore, all brands have a segment of their customers who are true VIPs, and this should be acknowledged to celebrate and retain them.
+Following the Pareto distribution model, 80 percent of a brand's revenue will come from 20 percent of its customers.
+Therefore, all brands have a segment of their customers who are true VIPs.
+This should be acknowledged to celebrate and retain them.